claraduboisr/linkdictionary/README.md

 ### Accept Command Line Arguments
 We created a new method called ```public void process_user_input(String[] args, LinkedList<String>[] dictionary, char[] alphabet)```.
 All the code is inside an if/else to first make sure that there are not more than 10 inputs.
 If there is less or 10inputs:
   We used a try/catch exception.
-  - Try: If we can create the input into an int, then is considered as an index
+  - Try: If we can create the input into an int, then is considered as an index.

    ```java